Neutron imaging: Moderation

 After neutrons are produced, they need to be slowed down (decrease in kinetic energy), to the speed desired for imaging.
 This can take the form of some length of water, polyethylene, or graphite at room temperature to produce thermal neutrons.
 In the moderator the neutrons will collide with the nucleus of atoms and so slow down.
 Eventually the speed of these neutrons will achieve some distribution based on the temperature (amount of kinetic energy) of the moderator.
 If higher energy neutrons are desired, a graphite moderator can be heated to produce neutrons of higher energy (termed epithermal neutrons).
-For lower energy neutrons, a cold moderator such as liquid deuterium (an isotope of Hydrogen), can be used to produce low energy neutrons (cold neutron).
+For lower energy neutrons, a cold moderator such as liquid deuterium, can be used to produce low energy neutrons (cold neutron).
 If no or less moderator is present, high energy neutrons (termed fast neutrons), can be produced.
 The higher the temperature of the moderator, the higher the resulting kinetic energy of the neutrons is and the faster the neutrons will travel.
 Generally, faster neutrons will be more penetrating, but some interesting deviations from this trend exist and can sometimes be utilized in neutron imaging.
 Generally an imaging system is designed and set up to produce only a single energy of neutrons, with most imaging systems producing thermal or cold neutrons.

 In some situations, selection of only a specific energy of neutrons may be desired.
 To isolate a specific energy of neutrons, scattering of neutrons from a crystal or chopping the neutron beam to separate neutrons based on their speed are options, but this generally produces very low neutron intensities and leads to very long exposures.
 Generally this is only carried out for research applications.

 This discussion focuses on thermal neutron imaging, though much of this information applies to cold and epithermal imaging as well.
 Fast neutron imaging is an area of interest for homeland security applications, but is not commercially available currently and generally not described here.

 Collimation

 In the moderator, neutrons will be traveling in many different directions.
 To produce a good image, neutrons need to be traveling in a fairly uniform direction (generally slightly divergent).
 To accomplish this, an aperture (an opening that will allow neutrons to pass through it surrounded by neutron absorbing materials), limits the neutrons entering the collimator.
-Some length of collimator with neutron absorption materials (E.g. boron) then absorbs neutrons that are not traveling the length of the collimator in the desired direction.
+Some length of collimator with neutron absorption materials (e.g. boron) then absorbs neutrons that are not traveling the length of the collimator in the desired direction.
 A tradeoff exists between image quality, and exposure time.
 A shorter collimation system or larger aperture will produce a more intense neutron beam but the neutrons will be traveling at a wider variety of angles, while a longer collimator or a smaller aperture will produce more uniformity in the direction of travel of the neutrons, but significantly fewer neutrons will be present and a longer exposure time will result.